hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 ---

 <span class='notes'>
     This content is part of a series following the chapter 2 on linear algebra from the [Deep Learning Book](http://www.deeplearningbook.org/) by Goodfellow, I., Bengio, Y., and Courville, A. (2016).
 It aims to provide intuitions/drawings/python code on mathematical theories and is constructed as my understanding of these concepts.
-You can check the syllabus in the [introduction post](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-Introduction/).
+You can check the syllabus in the [introduction post](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-Introduction/) but here are the links to the other articles:
 </span>

+{% include deep-learning-book-toc.html %}

 # Introduction